syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/ToolTip.md

 ### BottomRight

-The tooltip will display on bottom of the SfRating control.
+The ToolTip will be displayed at the bottom-right of the SfRating control.

 {% highlight c# %}